yahoojapan/big3store/src/HOWTO/configure-system.md

 ### 2. Start big3store System ###

 It requires several steps for starting a big3store system.
-At least one front and one data server Erlang nodes must be invoked.
+At least one front server Erlang nodes must be invoked.
 The invocation operations can be performed using make commands.
 The bootstrap procedure must be executed to start necessary processes on those nodes.
 This operation can be performed using make command or command line user interface tool of big3store.
 PostgreSQL servers must be started before executing queries on all data server machines.

 * (P-2-1) Start a front server.